gilt/ubar/README.md

 Installation
 --------------
-Ubar can be downloaded using npm.
+UBAR can be downloaded using npm.
 ````
 npm install ubar
 // or